charlenetolentino/mattsnotes/README.md

  The growth mindset is a way of reacting to challenges that come your way.
 It is through development and perseverance that a person can grow and continue to learn.
 There is power in knowing but there is even more power and great humility in saying _I don’t know but I will find out_.
 In contrast a stagnant mind will give up too easily and find ways around learning something new.

-  Below is a table that shows the diffrent actions a stagnant mind and a growing mind would take
+  Below is a table that shows the diffrent thoghts a stagnant mind and a growing mind would think

   Stagnant Mind | Situation | Growing Mind
 ------------ | ------------- | --------------
-Content from cell 1 | Content from cell 2 | Stuff 3
+"This is too hard.
+I want to quit" | Effort | "You miss 100% of the shots you don't take.-Wayne Gretzky" -Michael Scott "They try too hard" | Others Success | "How can I do that?"
-Content in the first column | Content in the second column | Stuff 3
+"But we've always do it this way" |Change| "Thats a different way of thinking.
+Let do it"